Heinen1/iast/README.md

 python main.py
 ```

 In main.py two filename have to specified (file_name1 and file_name2) that refer to the single component adsorption isotherms that are calculated using the default RASPA perl scripts.
-In code, the first 22 lines of these first are being skipped, and column 1 and 8 correspond to the pressure [Pa] and absolute loading [mol/kg], respectively.
+In code, the first 22 lines of these output files are being ignored.
+Column 1 and 8 correspond to the pressure [Pa] and absolute loading [mol/kg], respectively.